Partnerships to Advance Science

 The Department of Defense (DoD)

 The MRF strives to increase melanoma research funding through the Department of Defense.
-In addition to our lobbying efforts, the MRF recently created a 2018 DoD Research Funding Webinar, outlining the DoD Peer Reviewed Cancer Research Program (PRCRP) funding opportunities and application review process.
+In addition to our lobbying efforts, the MRF recently partnered with the DoD to record the 2020 Melanoma Research Program Funding Opportunities: Tips for Success webinar.
+Donna Kimbark, PhD, outlines the application process, a variety of tips for success, and the importance of the pre-application submission deadline.

-In 2018, the MRF led a coalition of advocates to successfully secure $10 million in dedicated research funding and the creation of the DoD Melanoma Research Program.
-Pre-proposals for the 2019 awards are due by 5:00pm ET on July 26, 2019 with formal applications accepted by invitation only.
-For those invited to submit a proposal, final applications will be due on October 23, 2019 by 11:59 ET.
-Additional information about the grants and who is eligible can be found here and pre-proposals can be submitted on the Congressionally Directed Medical Research Program (CDMRP) website.
+In 2020, the MRF led a coalition of advocates to successfully secure $20 million in dedicated research funding for the Department of Defense Melanoma Research Program.
+Pre-proposals for the 2020 awards are due by November 12, 2020 at 5pm ET.
+For those invited to submit a proposal, final applications will be due on November 30, 2020.
+Additional information about the grants and eligibility requirements can be found on the Congressionally Directed Medical Research Program (CDMRP) website.

 The Society for Melanoma Research (SMR)